Vocal cord nodules

 A specialist can determine whether vocal cord nodules have formed.
 The right places to go are medical practices for ear, nose and throat medicine (ENT) or for speech disorders, vocal dysfunction and hearing disorders in children (phoniatrics and pediatric audiology).
 The vocal folds can be examined with the aid of a laryngoscopy.
 For this technique, the doctor uses a flexible or rigid endoscope (laryngoscope).
 This is a device that is inserted into the throat for examination.
 Sometimes the mucosa can be locally anesthetized.

-Furthermore, the flexibility of the vocal folds can be inspected with the aid of special devices that magnify the vocal folds (like a magnifying glass).
-They are fitted with a small light that emits flashes at very short intervals (laryngostroboscope).
-The vocal folds thus appear to move in slow motion.
-This way, they can be observed more closely.
+In addition, the flexibility of the vocal folds can be inspected using a special device (a laryngostroboscope) that magnifies the vocal folds.
+It is equipped with a small light that emits flashes at very short intervals.
+This provides a slow motion-like view of the movements of the vocal folds, allowing them to be observed more closely.

 How are vocal cord nodules treated?